 Brain orgasms was one.
 I’m sorry, but I can’t think of a better way to describe the sensation.

 Sometimes during meditation, not always, there’s a slow, pleasurable, build-up in my mind – followed by a blissful release.

 The delicious and unexpected mind orgasms relate to the second unexpected thing.

 I have an ex who was on an obsessive quest for enlightenment.
 His latest thing was being absorbed with a punitive hybrid religion.
 It involved hours of daily meditation.

 One day we were talking about the benefits of our respective meditation practices.

 I told him about my brain orgasms.
 He asked how long I meditated for.
 He said he wanted to know as sometimes he had to meditate for three hours to get the benefits.

 I answered that I meditate most days for 20 minutes, and 20 minutes only.

-(Alice, my meditation teacher, instructs meditating for 20 minutes twice a day; morning and evening.
+This is because of my meditation teacher, Alice.
+She instructs meditating for 20 minutes twice a day; morning and evening.
 But I can’t be arsed doing it twice a day.
-I also meditate lying down when she instructs meditating sitting up.
+I also meditate lying down while she instructs meditating sitting up.
 I also use my phone timer to measure the passing of 20-minutes.
-She advises not to.
-Meditation seems a very flexible practice).
+She advises not to use a timer.
+Meditation seems a very flexible practice.